aspose-drawing/aspose-drawing-probe/README.md

 # [2.
 Aspose.Drawing.Common as an alternative to System.Drawing.Common 2D graphics engine for .NET](./alternative_to_system_drawing_with_aspose.md)

 description: Alt draw pictures with Aspose.Drawing.Common C# API for image drawing.
-Alternative to Microsoft NET System.Drawing.Common image drawing library for Windows 2D graphics.
-Nuget package download.
+Cross platform drawing library for support 2D drawing including drawing lines, drawing shapes and bezier curves.
+Using affine transformation, anti-aliasing lines and shapes.
+Rendering text with different styles and fonts.

 keywords: [
 drawing pictures,